To view this year’s submitted abstracts, please view our abstract search site below. You can search by presentation type, abstract number, topic, etc.

 + Accessing Abstracts

-The accepted abstracts will be accessible online through the Abstract Search Site.
-To view last years' abstracts, click here.
+Accepted abstracts are accessible online through the Abstract Search Site and the SWS 2019 Annual Meeting mobile app.
+To view last year's abstracts, click here.